It’s January 2024, a new day for the agency.

 From 'supplier' to 'specialist'

 The harsh reality is that most creative/marketing agencies are seen as ‘suppliers’ in the minds of their prospective customers – and treated as such.
-They have to hustle (biz dev), press the flesh (lots of calls, emails & face time) and join the beauty parade (the creative pitch/competitive tender) alongside a bunch of other, similar agencies all playing the same game.
+They have to hustle hard (sales/biz dev), put in the hours on outreach (events, emails, social media) and join the beauty parade (creative pitches; competitive tenders) alongside all the other, similar agencies playing the same game.

-A well-executed niche shifts that perception.
-Suddenly you aren’t seen as the ‘supplier’, but as the ‘specialist’.
-You have the expertise – and by extension, the authority – that comes with the discipline of doing a specific thing for a specific group of people over time (with the assumption being you do it well).
+A well-executed niche changes the game.
+Suddenly you aren’t seen as just another ‘supplier’, but as the ‘specialist’.
+You have the expertise – and by extension, the authority – that comes with doing a specific thing for a specific group of people.
+And it carries the assumption that you do it well!

 Imagine you are the marketing leader of an insurance broker looking to improve conversion on your website.
 You get two referrals from trusted contacts – one for a full-service digital agency (multiple sectors, broad digital expertise), the other for a conversion optimisation agency (specialising in financial services).

-Which one do you think will be commanding a higher price?
+Which one do you think can command a higher price?

 From outbound to inbound lead generation

-Finally, over time the challenge of lead gen should grow easier with a good niche.
+Finally, over time a good niche should ease the pressure on outbound activity.
 The outbound hustle of getting noticed and being remembered is hard work when you’re a generalist – like finding-a-needle-in-a-pile-of-very-similar-looking-needles hard!

-A strong, clearly communicated niche has the opposite effect.
-First of all, content marketing becomes much easier (as you finally have a rationale for what you need to write about).
-Then, before long, those referrals and introductions start to snowball (as clients/contacts tell others: “These guys are exactly what you’re looking for”).
+A clearly articulated niche has the opposite effect.
+First of all, content marketing becomes much easier (as you finally have a rationale for what to write about).
+And, before long, those referrals and introductions start to snowball (as clients/contacts tell others: “These guys are exactly what you’re looking for”).

 The up-hill battle of the generalist, or the gathering-speed of the specialist.
 Which would you prefer?

 And there you have it.
-The honest, push-back question we often hear (and definitely grabbed onto ourselves down the years).
-It usually goes something like this: “We know loads of agencies who haven’t niched and are doing just fine, thank you very much.
+The honest, push-back question we hear (and definitely grabbed onto ourselves down the years).
+It usually goes something like this: “We know loads of agencies who haven’t niched and are doing just fine.
 Do we really need to niche?”

 And of course, it’s true.
-There are numerous creative/marketing agencies across these fair isles (and beyond) whose websites would fail to pass even a basic niching sniff test.
-But, and it’s a pretty BIG but…here's the thing: those brands are big enough to get away with it.
+There are numerous creative/marketing agencies across these fair isles (and beyond) whose websites would fail to pass even a basic niche sniff test.
+But, and it’s a pretty BIG but…most of those brands are big enough to get away with it.

 If your name (and therefore your reputation) precedes you – by all means, stick with the generalist game.
 Chances are it’s already working, and you're viewed as a trusted brand in the market.
 If, on the other hand, you are too small (and by extension, unknown) to seriously compete with the big name generalists in your field, it’s time you played a different game.

-That was the choice we were faced with in 2023: play the same old generalists game (with all its headaches) or find a new specialist place to play.
-We chose the latter - figuring that (a) we wouldn't get bored (B2B is broad enough church); (b) we wouldn't miss out on opportunities (our track record in education & not-for-profit means enquiries are unlikely to stop overnight); and (c) our current clients who don't fit the niche would be forgiving (we still love you guys, promise!).
+That was the choice we faced back in 2023.
+We chose to niche - figuring (a) we wouldn't get bored (expert organisations are a pretty broad church); (b) we wouldn't miss out on opportunities (most of our new biz already comes from the world of education, leadership development and business consulting); and (c) our current clients who don't fit the niche would be forgiving (we still love you guys...promise!).

 We like to think Liam Neeson would be proud.